vbaconnet-ledger/developer-portal/_docs/transport/ledgerjs.md

 A companion application, or wallet application, contains the business logic and is (typically) a GUI, running on a computer, a phone, or a web browser, connected to the Ledger device.

-This documentation will help you develop either a JavaScript web wallet, a Node.js desktop wallet, or a React Native mobile app.
+This documentation will help you implement transport with a Nano device either with a JavaScript web wallet, a Node.js desktop wallet, or a React Native mobile app.

 (SHOULD WE ADD SOMETHING ABOUT A GENERAL SDK COMING IN THE FUTURE?)